aptos-labs/wallet-adapter-plugin-template/README.md

 ### Add your name to the wallets list

-Once the package is published, you can create a PR against the [wallet-adapter-react](https://github.com/aptos-labs/aptos-wallet-adapter/tree/main/packages/wallet-adapter-react) package and add your wallet name as a url to the npm package to the [supported wallet list](https://github.com/aptos-labs/aptos-wallet-adapter/tree/main/packages/wallet-adapter-react#supported-wallet-packages) on the README file.
+Once the package is published, you can create a PR against the [aptos-wallet-adapter](https://github.com/aptos-labs/aptos-wallet-adapter) repo and add your wallet name as a url to the npm package to the [supported wallet list](https://github.com/aptos-labs/aptos-wallet-adapter#supported-wallet-packages) on the README file.

 ---